International Puppet therapy Training (IPT-S)

 Principal of the Puppet Therapy Institute Fachverband Figurenspieltherapie Höhere Fachschule FFT HF in Olten, Switzerland, see www.figurenspieltherapie.ch Masters in special needs education and psychosocial counseling.
 Further education in art therapy.
 Teacher.

 Course coordinator for the IPT-S training.
 Child, family and arts therapist in Sweden.
 Social worker with further education in symbolic work, psychotherapy and family therapy.
 For questions e-mail address firstname.lastname@example.org

-The IPT-S is a cooperation between the puppet therapy school FFT HF, the Commission Education, Development and Therapy (EDT), UNIMA International, Kinesthesis and The Institute for Play Therapy.
+The IPT-S is a cooperation between the puppet therapy school FFT HF and the Commission Education, Development and Therapy (EDT).

-Highlights among other things was a historical overview of puppetry in therapy, puppet types, their construction and different possibilities, manipulation of puppets in therapeutic settings, and, an expressive arts approach to therapeutic puppetry.
+Highlights, among other things, were a historical overview of puppetry in therapy, puppet types, their construction and different possibilities, manipulation of puppets in therapeutic settings, and an expressive arts approach to therapeutic puppetry.
 COURSE DESCRIPTION.
 REPORT